Asperamanca/cpp_eventhandler/README.md

 There are many different code quality metrics.
 Readability, maintainability, testability, performance,...
 Refactoring should have clear goals.
 For me, those are (in order of most important to least important):
 1. Make the code easy to extend and maintain.
+2. Make the interfaces that are most used easy to use correctly and hard to use incorrectly.
-2. Make the code easy to read and understand.
+3. Make the code easy to read and understand.
-3. Make the code easy to test.
+4. Make the code easy to test.
-4. Provide a solid level of performance (without over-the-top performance optimizations)
+5. Provide a solid level of performance (without over-the-top performance optimizations)

 ## Refinement steps
 1. "[The big switch](01_bigSwitch/BIGSWITCH.md)": This is where we start.
 Everything is in a single function in a big switch